sandredd/cs404.1-1/program1.md

 - Letters that appear only a single time are emitted as they are
   - `c` remains `c` in the output instead of becoming `c1`

+In case you are curious, we will learn more sophisticated methods of data compression later on in the course.

 The file(s) you will need for this exercise are:

 - `java/src/edu/berkeley/cs/app/Warmup.java`